madpsy/aisdecode/README.md

   -dump-vessel-data
     	Log the latest vessel data to the screen whenever it is updated -expire-after duration
-    	Expire vessel data if no update is received within this duration (default: 60m) (default 1h0m0s) -no-state
+    	Expire vessel data if no update is received within this duration (default: 60m) -no-state
     	When specified, do not save or load the state (default: false) -serial-port string